7 Pieces of Practical Advice to Reduce Stress

 6. Accept anxiety

-It could also mean cardio, like riding a bike, a short but fast walk, playing tennis or golf.
+Exercise could also mean cardio, like riding a bike, a short but fast walk, playing tennis or golf.
 It could also mean taking a yoga or Pilates class.
 The more active you are, the better you will feel.
-If you are addicted to television, it will be much more difficult to raise your emotional state and reduce stress.
+If you’re addicted to television, it will be much more difficult to raise your emotional state and reduce stress.